sonatype-nexus-community/DevAudit/README.md

 - `drupal8` Do an application audit on a Drupal 8 application.
 	- `-r --root-directory` Specify the root directory of the application.
 This is just the top-level directory of your Drupal 8 install.

+All applications also support the following common options for auding the application modules or plugins:
+- `--list-packages` Only list the application plugins or modules scanned by DevAudit.

+- `--list-artifacts` Only list the artifacts found on OSS Index for application plugins and modules scanned by DevAudit.

+- `--skip-packages-audit` Only do an appplication / server configuration or code analysis audit and skip the packages
 ####Application Servers
 - `sshd` Do an application server audit on an OpenSSH sshd-compatible server.